Why Is Ronda Rousey Silent Ahead Of UFC 207 Bout Versus Amanda Nunes?

 “She’s kind of like footing the bill for most of us,” Flyweight fighter Louis Smolka said.
 “I mean people are paying to watch her fight.
 Some people might be (paying to watch us fight) but pretty much everyone is here to watch Ronda fight.”

-[Featured image by Harry How/Getty Images.]
+[Featured Image by Harry How/Getty Images]